• Skip to primary navigation

 Step 1 – Make the Crust

-Pro tip: Bake your galette on a rimmed baking sheet, or put an extra pan below your baking sheet to catch any juice that escape.
+Pro tip: Bake your galette on a rimmed baking sheet, or put an extra pan below your baking sheet to catch any juice that escapes.
 I forgot to do this the last time and made a mess in my oven.🙀

 A galette dough rolled out on parchment paper with fruit in the center.